dwhswenson/contact_map/docs/api.rst

 ~~~~~~~~~~~

 Several methods begin with ``most_common``.
 The behavior for this is
-inspired by the behavior of :method:`collections.Counter.most_common`, which
+inspired by the behavior of :meth:`collections.Counter.most_common`, which
 returns elements and there counts ordered from most to least.
 Note that,
 unlike the original, we usually do not implement a way to only return the
 first ``n`` results (although this may be added later).